brendangregg/perf-tools/README.md

 perf-tools
 ==========

-A miscellaneous collection of in-development and unsupported performance analysis tools for Linux perf_events, aka the "perf" command, and ftrace.
-Both perf and ftrace are core Linux tracing tools, included in the kernel source.
+A miscellaneous collection of in-development and unsupported performance analysis tools for Linux ftrace and perf_events (aka the "perf" command).
+Both ftrace and perf are core Linux tracing tools, included in the kernel source.
 Your system probably has ftrace already, and perf is often just a package add (see Prerequisites).

 These tools are designed to be easy to install (fewest dependencies), provide advanced performance observability, and be simple to use: do one thing and do it well.
 This collection was created by Brendan Gregg (author of the DTraceToolkit).

 Many of these tools employ workarounds so that functionality is possible on existing Linux kernels.
 Because of this, many tools have caveats (see man pages), and their implementation should be considered a placeholder until future kernel features, or new tracing subsystems, are added.

+These are intended for Linux 3.2 and newer kernels.
+For Linux 2.6.x, see warnings.

+## Presentation

+- These tools were introduced in the USENIX LISA 2014 presentation: Linux Performance Analysis: New Tools and Old Secrets [slides](http://www.slideshare.net/brendangregg/linux-performance-analysis-new-tools-and-old-secrets) [video](https://www.usenix.org/conference/lisa14/conference-program/presentation/gregg).

 ## Contents